Rocco Perri: Criminal operations

+than barter for, possess and consume it.
+I am willing to be classed in the same category with judges, bankers, senators, governors, mayors and other well known people, call them what you like".

-Perri typically shipped his illegal alcohol into the U.S. overland, but also owned a boat for crossing Lake Ontario.
+Perri typically shipped his illegal alcohol into the United States overland, but also owned a boat for crossing Lake Ontario.
+On December 1, 1926, a boat owned by Perri was seized in Hamilton harbour with 100 cases of Canadian whiskey meant for the American market.
 He had a limited business relationship with bootlegger Ben Kerr, who also owned a home on Bay Street.
 Kerr was described by the some as "King of the Lake Ontario rum-runners" (smugglers who typically used boats).
 Kerr was operating within Perri's territory, but the latter required Kerr to smuggle raw American alcohol into Ontario, and may also have allowed Kerr to sell alcohol in a certain part of New York State in return for the payment of a commission.
 These ventures enabled Kerr to expand his operations and to remain a solid customer of distilleries such as Gooderham & Worts and Corby's.
 Kerr and his boat Pollywog disappeared in February 1929; weeks later, his body and some wreckage from his boat were found on the shore of Lake Ontario near Colborne.
 Based on his research, author C.W.
 Hunt theorized that Perri was likely responsible for Kerr's death, perhaps using his own, more effectively-armoured boat, the Uncas.
 Hunt conceded that there were two other possible causes: "misadventure" (a marine accident) as stated by the coroner, or an act by the Staud brothers with their well armed/armoured boat.